dragonflydb/documentation/docs/cloud/data-stores.md

 ### Public Endpoint

-With a public endpoint you can connect to the data store from anywhere over the internet.
+- With a public endpoint, you can connect to the data store from anywhere over the internet.
-To protect your data store from unauthorized access public endpoints are configured with *passkey* and *TLS* enabled.
+- To protect your data store from unauthorized access, public endpoints are default with **TLS** and **passkey** enabled.
-*TLS* has some performance impact so can be disabled but it is highly recommended to leave it enabled.
+- **TLS** has some performance impact, so it can be disabled. **But it is highly recommended to leave it enabled**.
-*Passkey* is mandatory and can not be disabled for public endpoints
+- **Passkey** is mandatory and cannot be disabled for public endpoints.

 ### Private Endpoint

-*Private endpoint* provides better security, performance and lower latency as the data transports to and from the data stores over private networks and not via the public internet.
+- Private endpoints provide **better security**, **better performance**, and **lower latency** as the data transports to and from the data stores over private networks and not via the public internet.
-Using a private endpoint also reduces data transfer costs applied by the cloud provider.
+- Using a private endpoint also **reduces data transfer costs** applied by the cloud provider.

-In order to create a data store with a private endpoint, you must first create a private network, see [Networks](./networks) for more information.
+- In order to create a data store with a private endpoint, **you must first create a [private network](./networks.md)**.
-Once you have created a private network, you can select it in the *Endpoint* dropdown box when creating a data store.
+- Once you have created a private network, you can select it in the **Endpoint** dropdown when creating a new data store.
+- **TLS** and **passkey** are disabled by default for private endpoint data stores but can be enabled.

-> ***Tip:*** In order to completely avoid data transfer charges, place your data store in the same availability zone of
-> your application.
-See [High Availability](#high-availability) for specifying the data store availability zone.
+**Tip:** In order to completely avoid data transfer charges, place your data store in the same availability zone (AZ) as your application.
+See [high-availability](#high-availability) for specifying the data store availability zone.

-*TLS* and *passkey* are disabled by default for private endpoint datastores, but can be enabled.

 ## Durability and High Availability